Combination steam ovens are one of the most efficient and healthy ways to prepare food.

 - Reheated foods will not lose flavors and will maintain their original textures.

-If you're steam oven is not plumbed, you will need to manually add water to your steam oven reservoir.
+If your steam oven is not plumbed, you will need to add water to your steam oven reservoir manually.

 In a plumbed steam oven, the water is supplied directly from your plumbing system.
 The plumbed units are more convenient and won't need to be refilled, especially in longer recipes.